What is a virtual data room?

 The main advantages of using virtual data rooms include the following:

-- Security.
 VDR vendors make document security a top priority.
-Most VDRs have all the features required for secure document storage — watermarking, redaction, fence view, remote shred, granular document permissions, IP restriction, and many more.
+Most VDRs have all the features required for secure document storage: watermarking, redaction, fence view, remote shred, granular document permissions, IP restriction, and many more.

-- Collaboration.
 VDRs provide a variety of collaboration tools that make communication between parties smooth and effective.
 These include Q&A sections, document annotations, and the ability to assign tasks.
-Many modern vendors also offer various third-party integrations which allow users to use their favorite tools without leaving a VDR space and significantly facilitate deal-making and collaboration.
+Many modern vendors also offer various third-party integrations that allow users to use their favorite tools without leaving a VDR space and significantly facilitate deal-making and collaboration.

 FAQ